 Commonwealth Bank of Australia (CBA) operates a leading banking franchise in both Australia and New Zealand and has a strong presence in all spheres of retail and business banking.
 CBA has built a very profitable portfolio of assets and positioned itself to benefit from key growth areas in the Australian economy.
 The bank also enjoys an enviable scale advantage in gathering deposits, giving it an important source of stable and low-cost funding.

-moats.
-Their scale, capital strength, regulatory expertise, technology and brands constitute significant barriers to entry for potential competitors, allowing the banks to earn healthy returns on their capital.
+The big four Australian banks enjoy a supportive industry structure and wide economic moats.
+Their scale, capital strength, regulatory expertise, technology, and brands constitute significant barriers to entry for potential competitors, allowing the banks to earn healthy returns on their capital.
 CBA’s significant share in core Australian lending and deposit gathering should ensure it continues to profit and grow over time.

 Credit Corp purchases and then collects, on its own account, portfolios of defaulted debt.
 These are primarily bought from banks.
 The company has successfully replicated its Australasian debt buying operation in the US.
-It has also leveraged its understanding of the sub-prime market to build an Australasian consumer lending business that focuses on credit impaired borrowers.
+It has also leveraged its understanding of the sub-prime market to build an Australasian consumer lending business that focusses on credit impaired borrowers.

 We like Credit Corp's leading market position and strong reputation with Australia’s major banks, which have allowed it a healthy share of the PDL market.
-The business enjoys a scale advantage versus competitors, has a conservative balance sheet and is tightly managed.
+The business enjoys a scale advantage versus competitors, has a conservative balance sheet, and is tightly managed.
 The mature Australian PDL business should deliver sound growth, with the company's burgeoning consumer lending business and US PDL operation providing further significant opportunities.

 CSL is a global leader in the development and manufacture of plasma derived therapies, influenza vaccines, and iron deficiency and nephrology therapies.